Cholistan Desert: Local crafts

 As mentioned above, the Indus Valley has always been occupied by the wandering nomadic tribes who are fond of isolated areas, as such areas allow them to lead life free of foreign intrusion, enabling them to establish their own individual and unique cultures.
 Cholistan till the era of Mughal rule had also been isolated from outside influence.
 During the rule of Mughal Emperor Akbar, it became a proper productive unit.
 The entire area was ruled by a host of kings who securely guarded their frontiers.
 The rulers were the great patrons of art, and the various crafts underwent a simultaneous and parallel development, influencing each other.
 Masons, stone carvers, artisans, artists, and designers started rebuilding the old cities and new sites, and with that flourished new courts, paintings, weaving, and pottery.
 The fields of architecture, sculpture, terra cotta, and pottery developed greatly in this phase.

 Camel products

-Camels are highly valued by the desert dwellers.
-Camels are not only useful for transportation and loading purposes, but its skin and wool are also quite valuable.
-Camel wool is spun and woven into beautiful woolen blankets known as falsies and into stylish and durable rugs.
+Camels are important to desert dwellers' way of life.
+Camels are not only useful for transportation and loading purposes, but their skin and wool are also valuable.
+Camel wool is spun and woven into woolen blankets (known as falsies) and rugs.
 The camel's leather is also utilized in making caps, goblets, and expensive lampshades.